jbesomi/texthero/PURPOSE.md

 # PURPOSE

-This document attempt at defining the purpose of Texthero and it's futures enhancements.
+This document attempts at defining the purpose of Texthero and it's future enhancements.

 ### Motivation